Review of "Robot Wars"

 Robot Wars - 2016

-Surviving in a terroristic, dystopian future.
-Robot Wars reminds me a bit of a movie called Hardware from the early 90's.
+The futuristic Robot Wars reminds me a bit of a movie called Hardware from the early 90's.
 Only Robot Wars would be Hardware on a budget.
 That's saying a lot because Hardware didn't have much of a budget itself.
-Both movies are set in a dystopian future.
-Both center around technology controlling our lives.
+Both movies are set in a dystopian future and both center around technology controlling our lives.
 Hardware ventured into the political aspects of the world, while Robot Wars covers more of a terroristic view of the future.

-Definitely a low budget movie from the actors to the "futuristic" sets.
-Robot Wars tried to do too much with limited resources, instead of focusing on the basics of good filmmaking.
-The premise or script alone probably wasn't the best one to select for a lower budget film.
-To their credit they did focus a lot on the humanity of the story they were telling instead of trying to dazzle us with bad CG.
-Oftentimes it seemed more like a movie about surviving in a country at war or a society in anarchy than it did anything sci-fi, futuristic or about a Robot War.
-Which did leave the title a bit misleading.
+Definitely a low budget movie from the actors to the "futuristic" sets, Robot Wars tries to do too much with limited resources.
+The premise or script alone probably isn't the best one to select for a lower budget film.
+To their credit they did focus a lot on the humanity of the story they were telling instead of trying to dazzle with bad CGI.
+Oftentimes it seems more like a movie about surviving in a country at war or a society in anarchy than it does anything sci-fi, futuristic or about a Robot War, which does leave the title a bit misleading.

-Shot with a lot of first person views, Robot Wars often times felt like watching a video game being played out on screen.
+Shot with a lot of first person views, it’s almost like watching a video game being played out on screen.
 Movies like 2005's Doom and 2007's 28 Weeks Later successfully pulled off short first person moments that felt like watching a video game.
-While other films like Hardcore Henry tried to play out an entire first person, action filled, video game on the big screen.
+While other films like Hardcore Henry tried to play out an entire first person, action filled video game on the big screen.
 With Robot Wars I felt like I was watching someone else play a video game that I just wasn't personally invested in.

 1 out of 5 Headless Critics